 Welcoming Your New Pet

 The holidays can be a busy, stressful time for everyone, including new pets.
 Considering that it can take time for a dog to acclimate to their new home, it may be wise to wait until after the holidays are over before bringing him or her home.
 The holidays are often filled with visits from friends, family, and distant relatives, which can overwhelm the dog.
-Even under the best circumstances, the excitement level alone could be stressful to the dog.
+Even under the best circumstances, the excitement level alone could be stressful for the dog.

 Dogs respond favorably to consistent directions, commands, and coaching.
 Develop a vocabulary or script within your immediate family to use for training and general communication with the dog.
 Not only will the dog appreciate it, you will discover it will be more effective.